-Solvita® puts the key to rapid, reliable compost maturity testing in your hands.
-With no chemistry skills or training, you can get a fast, accurate read on compost stability.
-Use Solvita to help ensure compost quality by providing useful information about the entire composting process:
+Solvita® puts the key to on-site maturity testing in your hands.
+With no chemistry skills or training, you can obtain results within 1-day that provide a realistic interpretation of the composting process.
+Many composters worldwide employ Solvita to monitor and ensure compost quality in the course of the entire composting process:

 - Monitor the process on-site

 Compost Maturity – more than just one factor

 Solvita is uniquely designed to measure two important gases indicative of the intensity and duration of composting.
 Break-down of organic matter produces large quantities of carbon dioxide (CO2) which escapes into the atmosphere.
 Associated with this is the break-down of proteins and urea into free ammonia (NH3), a process which is often off-set from CO2 rate and often outlasts the CO2 cycle (see chart).
 At the end of active composting, these two factors converge, the moment true stability is attained.
 Solvita is the only test that measures this combined trait in the form of a simple field-test.
 For laboratories wishing to perform the test and report actual quantitative values, the DCR is available for both sets of probes.
 The Compost Maturity Index is a calculation developed by Woods End Laboratories to represent biological stability as an integrated test.

 What is Associated with CO2 and NH3?